malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ## Characteristic Temperatures

+When studying melting it is important to understand the range of temperatures over which the melting is well defined.
+At the lower bound this is the melting point $T_m$, the temperature at which the crystal neither melts or grows.
+The upper bound of melting is the spinodal point.

-### Spinodal
+### Spinodal temperature

-The melting we are studying that which occurs at the liquid--crystal interface.
+The melting we are modelling is that which occurs at the liquid--crystal interface.
-This interfacial melting occurs from the melting point up to the spinodal Temperature, where the crystal phase is no longer metastable and starts breaking apart from within.
+The upper limit of the interfacial melting is the temperature at which the crystal phase is no longer metastable, where it spontaneously melts.
-Before modelling the melting rate over a range of temperatures, we need the temperature range which displays the expected melting behaviour.

 <div id="fig:spinodal" class="subfigures">